Repeat unit

-A repeat unit is sometimes called a mer (or mer unit).
+A repeat unit is sometimes called a mer (or mer unit) in polymer chemistry.
 "Mer" originates from the Greek word meros, which means "a part".
 The word polymer derives its meaning from this, which means "many mers".
-A repeat unit (mer) is not to be confused with the term monomer, which refers to the small molecule from which a polymer is synthesized.
+The mer is not the same thing as a monomer—a mer is a repeating unit within a larger molecule, whereas a monomer is an actual molecule that exists independently, either prior to polymerization or after decomposition.